Whale Facts and Information

 Facts about Whales, Blue Whales, Beluga Whales, Humpback Whales.

 Whale Information, Anatomy, Habitat, Reproduction and Whale Conservation

 Introduction to Whales

 Whales are one of the most amazing creatures that live in the planet.
-They inhabit all oceans of the
+They inhabit all oceans of the world.

-Top Facts about Whales1.
-Whales are
+Top Facts about Whales

 2. Whales breathe air.

 Whale Facts Video